-What you offer: Give a specific example of a problem you solved or a significant contribution you’ve made to your previous employer, and explain to your listener why you’re interested in their company.
+What you offer: Give a specific example of a problem you solved or a significant contribution you’ve made, and explain why you’re interested in their company.

 The benefits of hiring you: Tell your listener what you can do for them and the rest of the company.
 What are the advantages of working with you?
 What makes you different from the next person that walks through the door looking for a job?

 2) End with a call to action.
-Before the interaction, what is it you want to gain from the experience?
-Be it a business card or a referral, or an appointment to speak with someone further about employment opportunities, make your goal known to the person so they can help you take action.
+Before your interaction, what do you want to gain from the experience?
+Be it a business card, referral, or an appointment to speak with someone further make your goal known so they can help you take action.

 3) It helps to write it down beforehand.
 Cut out the jargon and tell them only exactly what they need to know about you.

-Networking and putting yourself out there to employers isn’t something many people would have at the top of their “Things I Want To Do Today” list, but if you’re able to come up with the perfect elevator pitch, the first 30 seconds of the conversation are done for you and what follows is a result of that.
+Networking and putting yourself out there to employers isn’t something many people would have at the top of their “Things I Want To Do Today” list.
+If you come up with the perfect elevator pitch, the first 30 seconds of the conversation are done and what follows is a result.
 Come up with your elevator pitch and rise (get it?
 Elevator jokes) to the occasion.
 Good luck!